apache/tvm-rfcs/rfcs/xxxx-collage.md

 ### Phase 3

 We find it most natural to use Dijkstra to find the optimal partitioning.
-A `SearchState` is:
+A `SearchState` is a node in the search graph, and contains:

-- An `IndexSet` of the dataflow nodes already 'covered' by candidates on the best path to this state.
+- An `IndexSet` of the dataflow nodes already 'covered' by candidates on every path to this state.
 This is the identifying key for the state.
 - The predecessor `SearchState` in the best path to this state.
 - The `Cost` of the best path to this state.
 This is the order for the Dijkstra priority queue.